cl-library-docs/common-lisp-libraries/docs/postmodern.md

 ```lisp
 Function: (find-postmodern-prepared-statement name)
 ```

+→ string

 Returns the specified named prepared statement (if any) that postmodern has put in the meta slot in the connection.
+Note that this is the statement itself, not the name.

 ### find-primary-key-info

 ```lisp
 Function: (find-primary-key-info table &optional (just-key nil))
 ```

-Returns a list of sublists where the sublist contains two strings.
-If a table primary key consists of only one column, such as 'id' there will be a single sublist where the first string is the name of the column and the second string is the string name for the datatype for that column.
-If the primary key for the table consists of more than one column, there will be a sublist for each column subpart of the key.
-The sublists will be in the order they are used in the key, not in the order they appear in the table.
-If just-key is set to t, the list being returned will contain just the column names in the primary key as string names with no sublists.
-If the table is not in the public schema, provide the fully qualified table name e.g. schema-name.table-name.
+→ list

+Returns a list of two strings.
+First the column name of the primary key of the table and second the string name for the datatype.
+Optionally, just-key can be set to t and it will return just the column name of the primary key as a string.

 ### get-dao

 ```lisp
 Generic Function: (get-dao type &rest args)
 ```

-Get the object corresponding to the given primary key, or return nil if it does not exist.
+→ dao

+Select the DAO object from the row that has the given primary key values, or NIL if no such row exists.
+Objects created by this function will have initialize-instance called on them (after loading in the values from the database) without any arguments ― even :default-initargs are skipped.
+The same goes for select-dao and query-dao.

 ### get-pid

 ```lisp
 Function: (get-pid)
 ```

+→ integer

 Get the process id used by postgresql for this connection.

 ### get-pid-from-postmodern